3 Types Of Training Video Editing Software

 22. Corel VideoStudio

-Having drag and drop elements simplifies the UI.
+Having drag-and-drop elements simplifies the UI.

-Corel Videostudio
+Corel VideoStudio

-PowerEditor for building training videos
+PowerDirector for building training videos

 24. InVideo

 InVideo is a cloud-based video editor, known for its wide array of templates (over 5000) and stock materials.
-More experienced users can forego them and start from scratch, as this instructional video software has a color correction, captions, premade animations, and many other tools and effects.
+More experienced users can forego them and start from scratch, as this instructional video software has color correction, captions, premade animations, and many other tools and effects.

 InVideo